 Extended Batteries for the GoPro HERO4 Silver and Black

-Both the HERO4 Silver and Black can use a specially designed extended battery.
-They plug onto the back of the camera and roughly double the battery life you’ll get out of the camera, give or take.
+Both the HERO 4 Silver and Black can use a specially designed extended battery.
+They plug into the back of the camera and roughly double the battery life you’ll get out of the camera, give or take.
 They also add some weight and protrude out the back, so if you’re using a housing you’ll want to use an extended back door (which is sometimes included, but can also be purchased separately).

 GoPro Battery BacPac

 GoPro makes an official, GoPro-branded battery that give extended battery life and works on the HERO4 Silver and Black that’s called the GoPro Battery BacPac.
 As usual, GoPro’s MSRP is a little higher than some of the aftermarket versions, but if you’re at all worried about compatibility issues, this is the safest bet.